Quantum-Centric Algorithm for Sample-Based Krylov Diagonalization: Sample-based Krylov Quantum Diagonalization (SKQD)

+Note that the matrix $\widehat{\mathbf{H}}$ is of polynomial size and thus can be diagonalized classically, and that the $\mathbf{\Psi}_j$ components are the entries of the eigenvector of $\widehat{\mathbf{H}}$ with smallest eigenvalue.
+In the presence of noise, we also perform configuration recovery based on the $U(1)$ symmetry of the problem, as introduced in \cite{ibm2024chemistry}.
+A key feature of SKQD is its robustness to noise, which comes with additional classical cost in performing configuration recovery and diagonalization, making it well-suited for noisy quantum processors.
+We demonstrate this capability on IBM quantum processors in \cref{sec:experiments}.
+Moreover, in the Supplementary Information we show evidence of SKQD outperforming the standard KQD approach under a fixed shot budget.

-We now summarize the SQD framework for approximating ground-state energies, analyzing its behavior against a notion of sparsity of the ground state $\ket{\phi_0}$ of $H$.
-We define sparsity as follows \begin{definition}[$(\alpha_L, \beta_L)$-sparsity] For any state $\ket{\psi}$, let
+Before presentig our experimental results, we argue that SKQD algorithm converges efficiently under a notion of sparsity of the ground state $\ket{\phi_0}$ of $H$.
+We define sparsity as follows: \begin{definition}[$(\alpha_L, \beta_L)$-sparsity] For any state $\ket{\psi}$, let

 where $(b_1, \dots, b_N)$ is some ordering of length-$N$ bitstrings such that $|g_1|\geq |g_2|\geq \cdots |g_N|$.
 We say that $\ket{\psi}$ exhibits \emph{$(\alpha_L, \beta_L)$-sparsity} on $\ket{b_1}$ through $\ket{b_L}$ if